lumeland/lume.land/docs/overview/installation.md

 lume upgrade
 ```

-If you get an error upgrading from an old versions of Lume, just install it
-again. { .tip }
+If you get an error upgrading from an old versions of Lume, just reinstall it. { .tip }

 Use the command `lume upgrade --dev` to install the latest development version
 (the last commit in the [Github repository](https://github.com/lumeland/lume)).